The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 Like Siesta, Lido Key offers three main beach areas at north, south, and central locations, all a bit less crowded than neighboring keys, providing a more peaceful experience.
 If you’re looking for playgrounds, picnic areas, hiking trails, concessions, or just a quiet place to relax on a blanket with a book, Lido’s got it.
 The beach is also within an easy walk of St. Armand’s Circle.

-How are the schools in Sarasota?
+Q: How Are the Schools in Sarasota?

 Sarasota Film Festival

-One of the most exciting annual events is the Sarasota Film Festival, which has been around for about a quarter-century, but in the past decade has gained prestige and attendees from all over the world.
+One of the most exciting annual events is the Sarasota Film Festival, which has been around for about a quarter-century but in the past decade has gained prestige and attendees from all over the world.
 Cinephiles enjoy a week-plus of major motion pictures and indie films, along with panel discussions and workshops hosted by industry pros.

 Van Wezel Performing Arts Hall